 Call an Experienced Chicago Municipal Liability Attorney Immediately

 It is very important that you talk with the right lawyers familiar with municipal liability.
 Proving negligence against a school district or a city is much different than proving negligence against the owner of an apartment who doesn’t have those various immunities and protections.
 Don’t put your case in the hands of legal novices.
-Call the Blumenshine Law Group for your free case evaluation.
-(312) 766-1000 or fill out our quick online contact form.
+Call or text the Blumenshine Law Group for your free case evaluation at (312) 766-1000 or email us at [email protected].